blaxxun-boop/ItemManager/README.md

 # Item Manager

 Can be used to easily add new items to Valheim.
+Will automatically add config options to your mod and sync the configuration from a server, if the mod is installed on the server as well.

 ## How to add items